Gymea Bay

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-The suburb of Gymea Bay has an extremely high income level nationally according to the latest Australian Taxation Office data aggregated by AreaSearch for financial year 2023.
-The median income among taxpayers in Gymea Bay is $63,976 and the average income stands at $83,979.
-These figures compare to those of Greater Sydney which are $60,817 and $83,003 respectively.
+The suburb of Gymea Bay has a high national income level according to latest ATO data aggregated by AreaSearch for financial year 2023.
+The median income among taxpayers in Gymea Bay is $63,976 and the average income stands at $83,979, compared to Greater Sydney's figures of $60,817 and $83,003 respectively.
 Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Gymea Bay would be approximately $69,644 (median) and $91,420 (average) as of September 2025.
-Census data shows that household, family and personal incomes in Gymea Bay all rank highly nationally, between the 82nd and 97th percentiles.
-Income analysis reveals that the predominant cohort spans 35.2% of locals (2,524 people) with earnings in the $4000+ category, differing from regional levels where the $1,500 - 2,999 category predominates at 30.9%.
-Higher earners represent a substantial presence with 50.8% exceeding $3,000 weekly, indicating strong purchasing power within the community.
-After housing costs, residents retain 87.3% of their income, reflecting strong purchasing power.
-The area's Socio-Economic Indexes for Areas (SEIFA) income ranking places it in the 10th decile.
+Census data shows that household, family, and personal incomes in Gymea Bay rank highly nationally, between the 82nd and 97th percentiles.
+Income analysis reveals that 35.2% of locals (2,524 people) fall into the $4000+ category, differing from regional levels where the $1,500 - 2,999 category predominates at 30.9%.
+Higher earners make up a substantial presence with 50.8% exceeding $3,000 weekly, indicating strong purchasing power within the community.
+After housing costs, residents retain 87.3% of their income, reflecting strong purchasing power and the area's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income